Estimating start-up costs.

 Your capital costs may include items such as:

 - Office equipment like computers, scanners, printers and photocopiers

 - Office furniture, supplies and other incidentals

 - Fees for licenses, software creation or permits

-While you may be able to uncover most of your anticipated startup costs yourself, there may be instances where you need to seek professional advice as part of your research.
+While you may be able to estimate most of your anticipated start-up costs yourself, there may be instances where you need to seek professional advice as part of your research.
 Your research costs may include: